-Following this meeting, the study team will:
+Following this virtual public outreach, the study team will:

-- Review and consider all written, verbal, and online comments received. - · Conduct a detailed analysis on remaining alternatives. - Receive additional input to identify the preferred alternative. - Prepare the preferred alternative for the public hearing.
+- Review and consider all written, verbal, and online comments received. - Conduct a detailed analysis on remaining alternatives. - Receive additional input to identify the preferred alternative. - Prepare the preferred alternative for the public hearing.

-We want to thank you for participating in this Public Meeting.
+We want to thank you for being part of this virtual public outreach.